jempiere/knowledge-spaces/README.md

     - How do we store the knowledge space?
 - Should spelling accuracy impact score?
 If so, how much?
   - Is this unimportant due to a large question pool?

+## Prerequisites

+- Our graph visualizer depends on Graphviz, a graph-visualization software.
+- The shell script to generate the graph is dependent on bash.
+It is Posix compliant (and specific).